503 DAY OF GIVING

 With your generous support, there is never a charge to students or schools.

-Make a donation today and help support students' access to the arts!
+Help support students' access to the arts!

 The mission of Portland'5 Centers for the Arts Foundation is to secure funds for culturally relevant education programming and venue capital projects as part of Portland’5 Centers for the Arts’ commitment to ensure access to the performing arts for people of all means, cultures, abilities, and ethnicities.